coreruleset/documentation/content/development/contribution_guidelines.md

 ---
-title: "Contribution Guidelines"
+title: Contribution Guidelines
-#menuTitle: ""
+weight: 10
+disableToc: false
 chapter: false
-weight: 5
 ---

 > The CRS project values third party contributions.
 To make the contribution process as easy as possible, a helpful set of contribution guidelines are in place which all contributors and developers are asked to adhere to.